codepath/android_guides/Animations.md

 ### Using ViewPropertyAnimator in Java

 We can also do property animations in an even simpler way using the `ViewPropertyAnimator` system which is built on top of the `ObjectAnimator`.
-It also enables faster performance as described in this [blog post](http://android-developers.blogspot.com/2011/05/introducing-viewpropertyanimator.html) and should be the recommended way to perform animations.
+It also enables faster performance as described in this [blog post](http://android-developers.blogspot.com/2011/05/introducing-viewpropertyanimator.html) and provides a convenient way of doing animations.

 Without NineOldAndroids and therefore incompatible with Android versions of 3.0 or below we can run concurrent animations with: